The Core Requirement

 I. Liberal Arts 101: First-Year Seminars

 The First-Year Seminars are distinguished by their small class size and close personal attention.
 Students select from a wide variety of seminars in which academic skills, creativity, active inquiry and collegiality are nurtured.
-A distinguished convocation series unites these seminars with common threads.
+Seminars introduce first-year students to college life by focusing on the process of learning, in and out of the classroom.
+Seminars share a common weekly community meeting that emphasizes student academic and social transitions.
 In addition, the First-Year Seminars foster co-curricular outreach.
 First-Year Seminars have the following characteristics.

 II.
 The Modes of Inquiry